 Benzodiazepine is a class of drugs that act as a depressant.
 Most of the popular benzo’s were initially developed for use in the United States, in the 1980s, for the treatment of anxiety and sleep disorders.
 They were developed to address these issues without the harmful side effects of the traditional barbiturates of the time.
 Some other commonly prescribed benzodiazepines include diazepam (Valium) and clonazepam (Klonopin).

-The central nervous system (CNS) consists of the brain and the spinal cord.
-It is constantly communicating with cells and organs to ensure the body is functioning properly.
 The brain and the body are constantly seeking harmony to function well.
 The medical term is homeostasis, and it means that when anything disrupts the CNS, efforts must be made to return to a certain level of stability.
 For example, when the body becomes hot from exercise or being outside in the sun, we sweat in an effort to cool off or reach the previous level of homeostasis.

 Over time, benzodiazepine use will interfere with the CNS’ ability to return to a balanced state.